gotechnica/technica-expo-app/README.md

   `Funniest Hack II - Technica` is not valid since `Funniest Hack I` is a substring of `Funniest Hack II`).
 This is a temporary workaround that will be resolved in a future release.
-- A custom field for hacks that need to stay at their current table must be created and should be labeled exactly as the following: `Does your hack need to stay at your current table? (i.e. hardware, VR/AR hacks).
-If so, what table number are you at?`.
-A future release will expose an environment/config variable that will be more easily modified.
+- You can create a custom field for hacks that need to stay at their current table.
+  To do this, you can configure the environment/config variable in your `api/config.py` file.
+This string should be labeled exactly as you configured in Devpost (e.g. `Does your hack need to stay at your current table? (i.e. hardware, VR/AR hacks).
+If so, what table number are you at?`).

 ## Deployment